 The Treaty of Lisbon

-The church believes that the treaty strengthens the European Union as a community of values, promotes the monitoring and enforcement of human rights and supports the development of the Union’s social dimension.
-In addition, the treaty improves possibilities for participatory democracy.
-The churches welcome the commitment to maintain an open, transparent and regular dialogue with them (Art.
+We believe that the Treaty of Lisbon strengthens the EU as a community of values, promotes the monitoring and enforcement of human rights, and supports the development of the EU’s social dimension.
+In addition, the Treaty improves opportunities for participatory democracy.
+The European churches welcome the commitment to maintain an open, transparent and regular dialogue with them (Art.
 17).

 Enlargement and integration

-European integration has fostered peace and prosperity, and supported the implementation of human rights and the rule of law.
-It has brought Europeans closer to each other.
-The European churches support both EU enlargement and deeper cooperation.
+European integration has fostered peace and prosperity and supported the implementation of human rights and the rule of law; it has brought Europeans closer to each other.
+The European churches support both EU enlargement and closer collaboration.

 The EU should promote social cohesion and justice.
 This is especially important in economically challenging times.
 The European Year for Combating Poverty and Social Exclusion (2010) afforded an opportunity to promote the right of all to live in dignity and to participate in society.